rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 allowing really good programmers to find a trick faster.
 One such indexer is the Category Theory.
 In general, any conceptual understanding of something is a record in some imaginary index.

-The index record does not contain all the details, it is just a pointer, it takes time load the actual details into short memory.
+The index record does not contain all the details, it is just a pointer, it takes time to load the actual details into short memory.
 That could involve looking up some stuff in the code or re-reading an article...
 Developer is a magician that needs time to prepare before he pulls out an **old** trick.